Lanayx/Oxpecker/src/Oxpecker/README.md

 #### Writing HTML Views

 Oxpecker comes with its own extremely powerful view engine for functional developers (see [Oxpecker View Engine](https://github.com/Lanayx/Oxpecker/blob/develop/src/Oxpecker.ViewEngine/README.md)).
-The `WriteHtmlView (htmlView : HtmlElement)` extension method and the `htmlView (htmlView : HtmlElement)` http handler will both compile a given html view into valid HTML code and write the output to the response stream of the HTTP request.
+The `WriteHtmlView (htmlView : HtmlElement)` extension method and the `htmlView (htmlView : HtmlElement)` HTTP handler will both compile a given html view into valid HTML code and write the output to the response stream of the HTTP request.
 Additionally they will both set the `Content-Length` HTTP header to the correct value and set the `Content-Type` header to `text/html`:

 ```fsharp
 let indexView =